risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

   - name: hello-frontend-scale-view # Name of the RisingWaveScaleView object.
     uid:                            # UID of the object.
     component: frontend             # Component.
+    generation: 10                  # Generation of the RisingWaveScaleView object.
+It indicates the locked version.
     groupReplicas: # Group and their desired replicas.
 Once a group is owned by some scale view, then another scale view
     # would not be able to grab the lock again.
 It's achieved with the atomic update.
     # If a group and its desired replicas is listed below, then any changes to the target group's replicas will be rejected